ChatGPT vs Bing Chat (Copilot): Which Is Better in 2026?

 Can I use ChatGPT and Copilot together?

 Yes, using both tools together maximizes productivity.
 Use Copilot for current events, web research, and quick factual queries with sources.
 Use ChatGPT for creative writing, coding, complex reasoning, and tasks requiring detailed context.
-Many professionals use Copilot for initial research, then ChatGPT with ChatGPT Toolbox for deep analysis and organization.
+Many professionals use Copilot for initial research, then ChatGPT with AI Toolbox for deep analysis and organization.

 Is Copilot free or do I need to pay?